abuseofnotation/category-theory-illustrated/_chapters/06_functors.md

 $f(x) + f(y) = f(x + y)$
 -->

 And if we view that natural numbers as an order, linear functions are also functors as well, as all functions that are plotted with straight lines are obviously monotonic.

-The above definition has one caveat: not all functions that are straight lines preserve addition - functions of the form $f(x) = x * a + b$ in which $b$ is non-zero, are also straight lines (and are also called linear in some contexts,) but they don't preserve addition.
+The above definition has one caveat: not all functions that are straight lines preserve addition - functions of the form $f(x) = x * a + b$ in which $b$ is non-zero, are also straight lines (and are also called linear) but they don't preserve addition.

 ![Linear functions](linear_function_non_functor.svg)

 For those, the above formula looks like this: $f(x) + b + f(y) + b = f(x + y) + b$.

 <!--
-The category of vector spaces
----

 The category of topological spaces
 ---